phoebe7979/SI507_FinalProject/README.md

 ## How to run

 1. Install all requirements with `pip install -r requirements.txt'
-2. Run `python programname.py runserver
+2. Run `python SI507project_tools.py runserver
 3. Open your browser, and access 127.0.0.1:5000

 ## How to use

-1. Once you reach the site, you will be prsented with a list of MCU movies.
+1. Once you reach the site, you will be prsented with an image created using matplotlib.
-2. Click on 'Browse by phase' to see movies that belongs to the different phase of the Infinity Saga.
+2. Click on each phase link such as 'Phase 1', 'Phase 2', 'Phase 3' to see the introduction to different phase of the Infinity Saga.
+You can return to the home page by clicking on 'Back' button located at the bottom of the page.
-3. A screenshot of it is like (need to insert image)
+3. Click 'Read more' on the home page for each movie to see individual movie release year and ratings.

 ## Routes in this application
 - `/` -> this is the home page
-- `/<movie>` -> this route displays each movie details
+- `/phase/<phaseid>/` -> this route displays each phase details
-- `/<phase> -> this route displays movies that belongs to the different phase of the saga
-- `/rating -> this route displays a visualized data of the ratings for each MCU movie
+- `/movie/<movieid>/>' - > this route displays movie details

 ## How to run tests
-1. First... (e.g. access a certain directory if necessary)
-2. Second (e.g. any other setup necessary)
-3. etc (e.g. run the specific test file)
-NOTE: Need not have 3 steps, but should have as many as are appropriate!
+1. Simply run the SI507project_tests.py file

 ## In this repository:
 - Directory Name